kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/stamina.md

 You recover three Stamina after meditating for 6 hours.
 This meditation does not count for recovering ki, mana or phenom points.

 ## Using Stamina
-Stamina points can be used in a variety of ways to give you temporary bonuses or to quickly recover.
+Stamina points can be used in a variety of ways to give you deed bonuses or to quickly recover.

 {% include action/swift/stamina-boost.md %}